byronwall/excel-vba-book/book/09-The-Application-object/09-02-01 Disabling-calculations.md

 - Less important items:
   - Conditional formatting will not update.

 So why might those things matter?
 The biggest reason is that if your VBA code depends on the state of the spreadsheets, then you are likely depending on calculations at some point.
-This menas that you need ot split you rcode into semgents where you are not worried about cell values and those wehre you are.
+This means that you need to split you rcode into semgents where you are not worried about cell values and those wehre you are.
 An example:

 You are building a tool to process data from a CSV file.
 You have been told that you should delete data that is in the 0th to 10th percentile of a cost column.
 Unforateunyl, the data needs to be preprocessed in order to create an accurate cost column.
-Your CSV file contains a mess of extra text and ohter issues when need to be removed.
+Your CSV file contains a mess of extra text and other issues when need to be removed.
 Your workflow then is:

 1. Import the CSV data
 2. Preprocess the cost column to clean up the mess